Skip to main content

 Focus on the Family Preparing Anti-Gay "Day of Dialogue"

-Candi Cushman, who leads Focus on the Family’s “True Tolerance” campaign against anti-bullying programs, wants to introduce the Day of Dialogue with a positive spin:
+Candi Cushman, who leads Focus on the Family’s “True Tolerance” campaign against anti-bullying programs(link is external), wants to introduce the Day of Dialogue with a positive spin(link is external):

 Focus on the Family rolled out its Day of Dialogue™ campaign today with one goal in mind: To encourage honest and respectful conversation among students about the fact that God cares about our relationships, our sexuality and our souls.
 The nationwide event, which began in 2005 as the Day of Truth, will take place April 18.